top of page

 -

-A powerful story can change the world for those who read it.
+A powerful story can change the world.